helperton/puppet_integration_test/README.md

 10. test your connection, switch user to jenkins and try out ssh (e.g. su - jenkins -s /bin/sh ; ssh root@<your test host>)
 11. if it worked, great!
 12. be sure to download and enable the required plugins
+13. make sure your test host is pinned to the environment or otherwise classified the way you want

 Examples
 --------